Highland Spreadwing (Lestes plagiatus)

 Habitat

-Inhabits the edges of still water habitats like ponds, pools, dams and slow moving sections of rivers and streams.
-Favours sites with emergent and fringing grass, sedge or reeds.
+The Highland Spreadwing inhabits the edges of still water habitats such as ponds, pools, dams, and slow-moving sections of rivers and streams.
+It favours sites with emergent and fringing grass, sedges, or reeds.

 Behaviour

-Flits between emergent grass and sedge stems.
-Perches on plant stems with its wings outstretched, usually with the abdomen pointed downwards.
-Both sexes are found in the same area.
+The Highland Spreadwing flits between emergent grass and sedge stems.
+It perches on plant stems with its wings outstretched, usually with the abdomen pointed downwards.
+Both sexes are found in the same vicinity.

 Status and Conservation